 Keep in mind that no two floor boards will be identical.
 Variations in appearance are normal.
 As the floor ages, some color change can occur.
 This also is normal, but can be minimized by limiting exposure to direct sunlight, and periodically moving furniture and rugs.
 Seasonal humidity changes may cause the wood to expand and contract.
 Gaps are normal and will appear and disappear between floor boards during seasons of high and low humidity.
 Flooring inspectors recommend inspecting the floor from a standing position in normal lighting to identify irregularities.

 Finally, keep your wood floors looking their best by properly maintaining them.
 Use a cleaning product recommended for your floors, and maintain relative humidity between 30 and 50 percent, and temperature between 60 and 80 degrees Fahrenheit, to keep them performing well for years to come.

 A hardwood floor can look brand new, even after decades of use.
-Ask about our floor care kits, to help keep your floor looking like new for years to come!
+Ask about our floor care kits to help your floor looking like new for years to come!
 If your existing hardwood floor needs attention, we can help.

 Call us for consultation & we set up an appointment to meet with you on site to look at the project so that we can provide you an exact quote with no surprises at the end.
 We provide high quality hardwood floor product for prefinished or site finished solid or engineered hardwood floors.

 Hardwood Floor Options